A new kind of leader

 New Leaders Council (NLC) is the hub for proximate leaders in America.
 We identify and elevate changemakers (local leaders rooted in their communities) through dynamic training, deep community, and national connection.

-On average, 78% of the cohorts self-identify as BlPOC, 68% are women and gender non-conforming folx, and 39% report identifying as LGBTQIA* folx make up our 6-month NLC Institute Fellows that go on to be part of our network.
-NLC has curated and sustained a Community Leadership Movement of over 13,000 alumni over nearly two decades.
+On average, 78% of incoming NLC cohorts self-identify as BlPOC, 68% are women and gender non-conforming folx, and 39% report identifying as LGBTQIA* folx make up our 6-month NLC Institute Fellows that go on to be part of this network.
+NLC has curated and sustained a Community Leadership Movement of over 13,000 alumni over nearly two decades with leaders who anchor community, elevate leadership, and fuel movement.

 Learn more about the collective impact our community of changemakers is making across the country.